MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/2-configure-wsus.md

 ---
 # Step 2: Configure WSUS

->Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+>Applies To: Windows Server 2019, Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 After installing the WSUS server role on your server, you need to properly configure it.
 The following checklist summarizes the steps involved in performing the initial configuration for your WSUS server.